gustwindjs/gustwind/DEV.md

 To test the CLI locally, use `node ./gustwind-node/cli.ts` with the appropriate flags, or the matching `npm` scripts such as `npm run build`, `npm run dev`, and `npm run serve`.

-Generated HTML validation is available through `npm run validate:html -- ./build`, and `npm run build:node:check` runs a build plus validation against `./.tmp-node-build`.
+Generated HTML validation is available through `gustwind-node --validate --input ./build`, and `gustwind-node --build --validate` validates build output directly.
+The project-level shortcuts are `npm run validate:html` and `npm run build:node:check`.

 ## Testing Netlify edge functions